mrcjkb/haskell-tools.nvim/README.md

 By default, this plugin will look for a `hls.json` file in the project root directory, and attempt to load it.
 If the file does not exist, or it can't be decoded, the `hls.default_settings` will be used.

-You can change the behaviour of the function:
+You can change this behaviour with the `hls.settings` config:

 ```lua
 local ht = require('haskell-tools')